Super Rugby Women's: History

+New format

+In 2026, the season will now take place in June through to August, it will maintain the five-round format, which will be followed by a full finals series, and the cross-over match against the winner of New Zealand's Super Rugby Aupiki competition for the Women's Super Rugby Champions Final.

 Teams

 Five Super Rugby franchises, including five from Australia and one from Fiji, will field teams in the 2025 season of Super Rugby Women's.
 Players in the competition are required to be seventeen years of age or older.